tadams42/sokoenginepy/docs/tutorial.rst

 These classes are intermediate results of parsing Sokoban files.

-This intermediary data is faster to manipulate and less memory hungry than full game board an game snapshot.
+This intermediary data is faster to manipulate and less memory hungry than full game board and game snapshot.
 That way it is possible to efficiently and quickly load, store and manipulate whole puzzle collections in memory.
 On the other hand, :class:`.Puzzle` and :class:`.PuzzleSnapshot` can be easily converted to :class:`.VariantBoard` and :class:`.Snapshot` when needed.